 Faculty expertise and mentoring are crucial to students' development and success.
 Thank you for working with our Honors students!

-An honors option is a faculty-mentored project that extends the content of a course (whether in depth or in breadth).
-It typically spans the semester, and it concludes with a presentation in some public setting.
+An honors option is a faculty-mentored project that extends the content of a course in a substantive way (whether in depth or in breadth).
+It typically spans the semester, and it always concludes with a presentation in some public setting.
 In the best cases, these projects lead to positive and productive professional relationships.

 Though not required, faculty are strongly encouragedto include a written artifact among the deliverables, both because of the learning outcomes that writing promotes and also as part of a larger effort to help students develop a robust portfolio of work.

 Overview of Process